SummaryRead the full fact sheet

 Children should have an oral health check by the time they turn two.
 This may be done by a dentist, other dental professional or health professional, such as a maternal and child health nurse or doctor.

 Older children should continue to have check-ups with a dentist or other oral health professional.
-Ask them how often your child should have a dental check-up.
+Ask them how often your child needs to have a dental check-up.